Sillians/Curacel_car_price_project/README.md

-This project entails the use of machine learning in predicting car prices.
+This project entails the use of machine learning in predicting prices of Fairly Used Cars.
+This Project helps users get semi-accurate prediction of the prices of proposed cars or advice them to make price adjustments for existing ones.

 ##To try this project.

 fork this repository and follow the steps below

-download the weight of the model from https://drive.google.com/drive/folders/18keCSBZiV3WlCnsMPdL9pDt0e8grNiCV?usp=sharing
+Download the weight of the model from https://drive.google.com/drive/folders/18keCSBZiV3WlCnsMPdL9pDt0e8grNiCV?usp=sharing

 and create a folder named "model" inside the flaskapi folder.
-Put the download model inside this folder.
+Put the downloaded model inside this folder.

 open anaconda prompt on your pc (this is to avoid you creating a virtual environment from scratch)

 run the command below.

+cd into the flaskapi folder and run *python app.py*

+Here is the Link to the API